Unreal (1998 video game): Expansion plot

 The expansion, Return to Na Pali, developed by Legend Entertainment, picks up not long after Unreal's ending; Prisoner 849 is found by a human warship, the UMS Bodega Bay.
-The Unified Military Services (UMS) conscripted the prisoner into service upon learning their identity, forcing the prisoner to return to Na Pali in order to locate the downed ship UMS Prometheus.
-There, the prisoner is to retrieve some weapons research.
-In return, the prisoner will receive a full pardon and transportation back to Earth, though the real plan is revealed to be maintaining the secrecy of the mission by killing the prisoner immediately after the information is secured.
+The Unified Military Services (UMS) conscript the prisoner into service, upon learning their identity, forcing Prisoner 849 to return to Na Pali in order to locate the downed ship UMS Prometheus.
+There, the prisoner is ordered to retrieve some weapons research.
+In return, the prisoner will receive a full pardon and transportation back to Earth, though the real plan is revealed to be maintaining the secrecy of the mission, by killing the prisoner immediately after the information is secured.

 Upon arriving at the Prometheus, Prisoner 849 finds the secret weapons log, but soon after, they find a working radio communicator nearby.
 The prisoner listens to a recently recorded and archived conversation between the Bodega Bay and a nearby space station, the UMS Starlight, exposing the military's treachery.
 As Prisoner 849 transmits the research log, a squad of marines beam on board Prometheus, intending to eliminate the prisoner who manages to escape into a nearby mine system.

-Once again, Prisoner 849 is forced to traverse a series of alien facilities and Nali temples in an attempt to locate another way off the planet.
-Eventually the prisoner ends up at another Nali Castle, where a small space shuttle is stored.
-After fighting through Skaarj, the prisoner manages to take off in the spacecraft.
-However, the Bodega Bay is waiting in orbit, and launches a missile at the prisoner's ship.
-The prisoner outmaneuvers the missile, and leads it back on a collision course with the Bodega Bay.
+Once again, Prisoner 849 is forced to traverse a series of alien facilities and Nali temples, in an attempt to locate another way off the planet.
+Eventually, the prisoner ends up at another Nali Castle, where a small space shuttle is stored.
+After fighting through Skaarj, Krall and other monsters, the prisoner battles the final opponent, a Skaarj Warlord, before killing it and managing to take off in the spacecraft.
+Bodega Bay, however, is waiting in orbit and launches a missile at the prisoner's ship.
+The prisoner outmanoeuvres the missile, and leads it back to Bodega Bay on a collision course.
 The large ship is disabled by the ensuing blast, and Prisoner 849 escapes into space.

-Hopefully he made it to earth.